 This year, the festival is May 3 – 6th and is celebrated with veterans, citizens and visitors from all over the world.
 Jon and I headed down on a Friday night and stayed until Sunday.
 The convoy of liberty with over 220 old military vehicles parade the main street of Pilsen and flags of Czech Republic and American flags are handed out as parade participants walk by.

-If you are patriotic like I am, you might shed a tear or many.
+Especially, if you are patriotic like me, you might shed a tear or many.
 The scenes were live and realistic.
 Women and men were dressed in period clothing and had their hair adorned just like 1945.

 Where we stayed